 Competition and market power; Market failure across the economy; Macroeconomic policies and impacts on firms and individuals; Risk and the financial sector.

 Examinations are 100% of the assessment.
-An ability to communicate well in written form is essential; 20% of assessment will involve calculations which will need to be applied and developed to real world contexts and developed into extended written answers and essays:
+An ability to communicate well in written form is essential; 25% of assessment will involve Economic and Maths calculations which will need to be applied and developed to real world contexts and developed into extended written answers and essays:

-The course gives students access to a range of careers and opportunities for higher education (unlike similar qualifications we have had students go to read Economics at Oxbridge and LSE).
-Economics is also a route to other subject areas and careers including: Accountancy, Maths, Business, Economics, Finance, Insurance, Management, Market Trading/Investment Banking, Marketing, Philosophy, Politics and Social Sciences.
+The course gives students access to a range of careers and opportunities for higher education; we have had students go to read Economics at Oxbridge and LSE.
+Economics is also a route to other subject areas and careers including: Accountancy, Economics, Maths, Business, Finance, Insurance, Management, Marketing, Philosophy, Politics and Social Sciences.
 This is a demanding subject that will require a very good level of Maths and English.